trinodb/trino/presto-docs/src/main/sphinx/connector/kudu.rst

       partition_by_hash_buckets = 2
     );

-On creating a Kudu table you must/can specify addition information about the primary key, encoding, and compression of columns and hash or range partitioning.
+On creating a Kudu table you must/can specify additional information about the primary key, encoding, and compression of columns and hash or range partitioning.
 Details see in section
 `Create Table`_.